apigee/apigee-migration-assessment-tool/README.md

 Set the start and end date in the `input.properties` file.
 The script will automatically set the start timestamp to 00:00 on the start date and 23:59 on the end date, and aggregate total traffic during that range.

 When `--resources api_traffic` is used, the report will only include APIs that *have* received traffic in the specified time period.
-To get traffic for *all* APIs (which will include zeroes for proxies with no traffic), you need to use `--resources apis,api_traffic`.
+To get traffic for *all* APIs (which will include zeroes for proxies with no traffic), you need to use `--resources apis,api_traffic` (or `--resources all`).

 ### Running Locally